Last updated

 Conclusion

 Accessing the WhatsApp Business API takes a few more steps than using the regular app.
-But, if your business needs scale, automation, and deeper integration, it’s worth the setup.
+But, if your sales team needs scale, automation, and deeper integration, it's worth the setup.
 Whether you go through a provider or manage it yourself, the API gives you more control over messaging, branding, and customer experience.

-Frequently Asked Questions: How to access WhatsApp Business API
+How to set up WhatsApp Business API?

-2. Can I access the WhatsApp Business API for free?
+Is WhatsApp Business API free?

-3. Do I need a verified business to use the API?
+Do I need a verified business to use the API?